cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

 ### Conventions

+#### Settings Repository
+- IntelliJ platform supports settings that are shared across repositories
+- we use a shared settings repo at cebcar/ij-config

+#### Tasks
 - top-level Task normally named for an issue
   - &lt;Proj&gt;#&lt;issueNum&gt; &lt;issueSummary&gt;,
       using the full project and issue names as proposed by IntelliJ